thoughtspot/thoughtspot.github.io/_reference/practice/reaggregation-scenarios.md

 We have a fact table at a job or supplier tender response aggregation level.
 There are many rows for each job, where each row is a single row from a supplier.
 A competitive tender is a situation when multiple suppliers bid on the same job.

 Our objective is to determine what percentage of jobs had more than 1 supplier response.
-We want to see high numbers, which indicate that many suppliers bid on the job, to we can select the best response.
+We want to see high numbers, which indicate that many suppliers bid on the job, so we can select the best response.

 ### Valid solution